 The Franchising Code of Conduct is a mandatory industry code across Australia that regulates the conduct of franchising participants towards each other.

 There has been a mandatory franchising code in operation since 1 October 1998.
-On 1 January 2015, a revised Franchising Code of Conduct commenced and replaced the old code.
+On 1 January 2015, a revised Franchising Code of Conduct commenced.

 The Franchising Code includes:

 - disclosure requirements

 On 1 June 2020, amendments to the Franchising Code were introduced for New Vehicle Dealership Agreements.